hyosung11/Launch-School/Courses/journal.md

 14:15 On the phone with Louis and was on the phone with Omar earlier.

 15:30 I didn't get much studying done today.
 I have to leave to referee now.

+## 20211006 수요일

+05:35 Study Session with Alex and Laurent.

+06:30 Not ready to take the written assessment.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Print out and review glossary
+   * [ ] 2.
+Review small problems and annotate the discussion section
+   * [ ] 3.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex and Laurent
+   * [ ] 2.
+Review small problems and annotate the discussion section
+   * [ ] 3.
+SPOT Study Session
+   * [ ] 4.
+Algorithm Writing Clinic
+   * [ ] 3.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I don't feel ready to take the written assessment.
+I need to sharpen my code analysis skills and identify the underlying concept faster.
+This requires more practice.